The Ethics of my Practice

 It’s also important to be aware that many Hypnotherapy trainings are very brief, just a few days, and that it’s increasingly possible to get a Diploma in Clinical Hypnotherapy online by distance learning with no face-to-face training.

 Codes of Ethics of Practice

 To demonstrate commitment to a high level of ethical conduct, and to provide you with independent regulation of my practice, I am a member of UK professional bodies of high standing within the profession.
 This is to provide you with peace of mind that my conduct is both accountable and honourable.

-I adhere to the Codes of Ethics and Conduct of the Unitied Kingdom Council for Psychotherapy, National Society of Hypnosis, Psychotherapy and Mindfulness, the General Medical Council, the Complementary and Natural Healthcare Council, and all the professional bodies to which I belong.
+I adhere to the Codes of Ethics and Conduct of all the professional bodies to which I belong including the General Medical Council and the Complementary and Natural Healthcare Council.
 Where there is conflict, the strictest standard is observed.
 The main codes are listed at the bottom of this page.

 Continuing Professional Development